List of North Texas Mean Green football seasons

 North Texas fielded their first team in 1913 under coach J. W. Pender.
 After competing as an independent during their early years, the then named Eagles joined the Texas Intercollegiate Athletic Association (TIAA) in 1922, and were TIAA champions in 1931.
 Next as a member of the Lone Star Conference from 1932 to 1948, the Eagles captured eight championships.
 In 1946, North Texas defeated Pacific (CA) in the Optimist Bowl for their first all-time bowl victory.
 The Eagles' would win another 11 combined conference championships as members of the Gulf Coast Conference and the Missouri Valley Conference from 1949 to 1974.

-After a brief stint as an I-A Independent from 1975 to 1981, the Mean Green participated in their first NCAA Division I-AA postseason in 1983 after the won the Southland Conference championship, when they lost at Nevada.
+After a brief stint as an I-A Independent from 1975 to 1981, the Mean Green participated in their first NCAA Division I-AA postseason in 1983 after they won the Southland Conference championship, when they lost at Nevada.
 North Texas moved back to the I-A Division in 1995, and were defeated in their first modern bowl game by Colorado State in the 2001 New Orleans Bowl.